DragonBlame/tpf-dragons-edition/WABBAJACK.md

 * **Look What You See** - Press your *V* key.
 * **Animated Shouts** - Press your right *Alt* key.
 > You will be able to see this mod in action only after getting your first shout.
-Have left a tip on this one in my gameplay guide too if you forget about it.
+Have left a tip on this one in my gameplay guide for the add-on too if you forget about it.

 Also we have toggable HUD, so feel free to press *X* key to turn it on and off when you need that.